-Learning how to take good photos with your phone is essential if you want your Instagram to be successful but it can also help you on days where you just want to relax with the family and still get some good photos.
+Learning how to take good photos with your phone is a useful skill if you want your Instagram to be successful but it can also help you on days where you just want to relax with the family and still get some good photos.

 Your phone will have its own benefits and its own limitations, so I won’t get in to the super technical features of specific phones and I won’t pretend that it will be just as good as having a DSLR with you because in most cases it won’t.